IbrahimAli-git/SAD-ADR-Assessment/Choosing-a-Suitable-Database/index.md

 Accepted

 ## Context
 During the planning stage of the project choosing a suitable database was imperative.
 I needed a database for storing and retrieving data efficiently.
 I also needed to be able to set up the databse in a short period of time.
 My options were split between non-relational databases and relational.
-My choice for a non-relational database was MongoDB, and for a relational was MySQL.
+My choice for a non-relational database was MongoDB, and for a relational MySQL.

 ## Decision
 I decided to use a non-relational database for implementing my backend and specifically MongoDB.